 Accredited Online Health Information Management Degree Programs

 The health information technology and management field is witnessing rapid growth, and it’s only expected to increase over the coming years.
-By illustration, the Bureau of Labor Statistics (BLS 2022) reported that positions for health information technicians were expected to grow 7 percent between 2021 and 2031, and those for medical and health services managers are expected to grow 28 percent in that timeframe (BLS 2022).
-Notably, the projected growth percentages for medical and health services managers were more than five times the average anticipated growth among all U.S. occupations in that same decade (5 percent).
+By illustration, the Bureau of Labor Statistics (BLS 2025) reported that positions for health information technicians (“medical records specialists”) were expected to grow 7 percent between 2024 and 2034, and those for medical and health services managers are expected to grow 23 percent in that timeframe (BLS 2025).
+Notably, the projected growth percentages for medical and health services managers were more than nine times the average anticipated growth among all U.S. occupations in that same decade (3 percent).

 While some aspiring health information management professionals pursue an undergraduate or graduate degree on campus, others turn to distance-based programs.
 Online health information management degrees can be convenient for working professionals; military personnel, who cannot break free from their rigorous schedule; and those in more remote locations, who cannot commute to a campus that offers this type of education.
 Online programs generally combine web-based coursework with in-person intensives completed either through limited campus visitation or training facilities close to a student’s home.

-This comprehensive guide covers online health information management (HIM) programs at the associate, bachelor’s, and master’s degree levels, including the expected coursework and tuition costs.
+This comprehensive guide covers online health information management (HIM) programs at the associate, bachelor’s, and master’s degree levels, including the expected coursework.

 Admissions Requirements for Online Health Information Management Degree Programs